theramiyer/blog/content/post/2026/why-i-distrust-politicians.md

 Mr Piyush Goyal recently smacked our start-ups on their heads at the _Startup Mahakumbh_, asking if we were happy being 'delivery boys and girls' while China surged ahead in deep tech.
 While his point on deep tech has merit, it would have been reasonable coming from a common citizen, not a government functionary—a minister no less.[^4]

 This echoes Ms Mamata Banerjee's protests after the R.G.
-Kar Hospital case.
+Kar fiasco.

 Who is responsible for creating policies for ease of doing business?
 Who creates the industrial policies?
 And what happened to *Make in India*?